hidashhi/api-doc/api/rest/README.md

         message: "Deleted e-mail address"
     }

-## User profiles handling ##
+## User profiles handling

-Each user's profile is like a personna representing the user within various environments.
+Each user's profile is like a persona representing the user within various environments.
 A user may choose to use the Hi-Hi services to interact with family and business environments, but keep them separated via different profiles.
 The criteria depend solely on the user's preferences.

-#### Retrieving the list of profiles ####
+#### Retrieving the list of profiles

 > `GET /user/profiles`